 One potential risk to people is toxoplasma gondii a protozoan parasite (and not a bacterium, as it is often referred to).
-Cats are the definitive hosts, which means the parasite is only able to reproduce in the cat, but it can infect other species, including human.
+Cats are the definitive hosts, which means the parasite is only able to reproduce in the cat, but it can infect other species, including humans.
 If infection occurs for the first time during pregnancy, the parasite can cause birth defects in the developing fetus.
 T. Gondii oocysts are shed in the feces and are can survive months or years in the environment.
 The good news is that oocysts do not become infective for 1-5 days in the environment.
 Removing feces from litter trays twice a day reduces the risk of transmission greatly.
 Cats who roam outside have a higher incidence of contact with infective oocysts.

 One of the appeals of cats is that they are fastidious groomers, and spend a considerable amount of their waking time cleaning themselves.

 Are cats a risk?

 Potentially, yes, but looking at it objectively, the risk is minute.
 Most of us aren’t crawling on the floor and putting our hands in our mouths.
 There is also a potential risk if cats walk on kitchen benches.

 Bear in mind, there is a bigger risk of us bringing home pathogens and parasites on the soles of our shoes than the risk to our cats, and zoonotic infection (diseases transmitted from animals to humans) is not common among people with healthy immune systems.